Relevant legislation and authorities |

 The following documents should always be supplied with a merger notification, whether simplified or standard:

-5. group chart/overview for each of the parties to the merger, including its indirect shareholders or partners up to persons that hold interests representing 5% or more of the capital stock or participation;
+- group chart/overview for each of the parties to the merger, including its indirect shareholders or partners up to persons that hold interests representing 5% or more of the capital stock or participation, and in case of funds, identifying the general partners in the investment structure and limited partners with 20% or more (only the direct corporate structure of the seller will be required if seller is exiting the target);

-7. a description of any non-compete clauses or agreements;
+- a detailed description of any non-compete clauses or agreements;

 The powers of attorney of the representatives of the parties making the filing must be apostilled or legalized if granted abroad and preferably, notarized before a Mexican notary public.
 Except from the powers of attorney, photocopies of the other documentation listed above will suffice for purposes of making a filing in either type of procedure.